tarwn/lessthandot-hugo/blogs/content/posts/2016-06-01-improved-teamcity-net-build-warnings.md

   - teamcity

 ---
-A few years back, I posted “[Displaying .Net Build Warnings in TeamCity][1]“.
+A few years back, I posted "[Displaying .Net Build Warnings in TeamCity][1]".
 Many folks found it useful (and it served as a good reference the last time I needed to re-setup warnings).
 Recently, Mitch Terlisner reached out to me with a much improved version to share with folks that includes better build status output, an interactive warnings tab, statistics chart, and a custom metric to enable custom failure rules:

 **Better Warning Output in build status!**